postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 uid: contracts
 ---

-# Validating Parameters, Fields, and Property Values
+# Validating parameters, fields, and property values

 One of the most popular use cases of aspect-oriented programming is to create a custom attribute to validate the field, property, or parameter to which it is applied.
 Typical examples are `[NotNull]` or `[NotEmpty]`.